ibcht/cartoloco-server/README.md

-## About tchou-server
+## About cartoloco-server

 Find the direct routes available from a train station, and provide informations about the routes : trip duration, type of train, frequency.

-It is recommended to be used with the map frontend [tchou-client](https://github.com/ibcht/tchou-client).
+It is recommended to be used with the map frontend [cartoloco](https://github.com/ibcht/cartoloco).

 ### Data sources